Control (Janet Jackson song): Live performances

 On December 4, 2006, Jackson opened the Billboard Music Awards with a medley of past singles "Control" and "The Pleasure Principle" and new single "So Excited", accompanied by black and red-clad dancers.

 For her first tour in seven years, the Rock Witchu Tour in 2008, she chose to open the show a medley with "The Pleasure Principle", "Control" and "What Have You Done for Me Lately".
 After an interlude, Jackson made her entrance amid fireworks and theatrical smoke to perform the medley, while donning a Mohawk hairstyle.
 While promoting her second greatest hits album Number Ones, the singer performed an eight-minute medley of six songs during the American Music Awards of 2009.
 It included "Control", "Miss You Much", "What Have You Done for Me Lately", "If", "Make Me", and finished with "Together Again".
 She also included the song on the Number Ones: Up Close and Personal tour (2011), the Unbreakable World Tour (2015–2016), and the State of the World Tour (2017–2019).
 Jackson included the song at her 2019 Las Vegas residence Janet Jackson: Metamorphosis.
 It was also included on her special concert series Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation in 2019.
+In 2023 Jackson performed the song on her Janet Jackson: Together Again tour.

 Legacy

 The spoken intro of "Control" was sampled on Kylie Minogue's song "Too Much of a Good Thing", from her 1991 album Let's Get to It.
 In 2010, the song was included in the Dance Central DLC setlist to be played using Kinect for the Xbox 360.
 Glee covered the song in the episode "Hold On to Sixteen", where the New Directions sang three songs originated by members of the Jackson family.
 Dianna Agron (as Quinn Fabray) opens the song with its spoken introduction, with leads sung by Darren Criss (as Blaine Anderson) and Kevin McHale (as Artie Abrams).
 The song is included on the soundtrack album Glee: The Music, Volume 7.
+The song is also used in the opening of the 2019 film Hustlers.

 The song is also listed in the Rock and Roll Hall of Fame's list of 500 songs that shaped rock and roll.